LUNA - SB-421a-006

 Eligibility

 People can join this study if they are older than 8 years or are adults.
-Both of their eyes must show signs of a vision disease called retinitis pigmentosa.
-They also cannot have had eye injections in the past.
+Both eyes must show signs of a vision disease called retinitis pigmentosa.
+They cannot have had eye injections in the past.

 Age Range